Keyclic/docs-en/authentication.rst

 Log in
 ------

-Log in consists in sending one's credentials to the server to get an accessToken which will be used in future requests.
+Logging is about sending credentials to the server to get an accessToken which will be used in future requests.

-The connection is done like this :
+The connection is done with this request:

 .. code-block:: bash